 Linguistic Insights: Variations and Dialects

 The way people communicate in this region reflects a blend of history and culture.
 The standard liberian form of English is a key part of this linguistic tapestry.
-It’s shaped by influences from the west african region and beyond6.
+It’s shaped by influences from the west african region and beyond.

 Dialectal Nuances in Liberian English